George Washington Smith (architect): Architectural career

-While in California, he visited friends from Philadelphia who had relocated to Montecito, a rustic suburb of Santa Barbara.
+While in California, Smith visited friends from Philadelphia who had relocated to Montecito, a rustic suburb of Santa Barbara.
 Still intending to return to Europe at the close of the war, he decided to remain in California for the duration.
 He purchased land in Montecito and designed and built a home and studio.
 He modeled the home after farmhouses he had seen in Andalusia during a trip to Spain in 1914.

 The house he built in 1917, called Casa Dracaena (a.k.a.
 El Hogar and Heberton House), was an immediate success.
 Images of it were used to sell cement and tiles among other goods, and Smith quickly found that his neighbors wanted to live in houses like it.
 Before long he stopped painting and took up working as an architect full-time in Santa Barbara.
 His plans to return to Europe after the war were abandoned, and he remained in the Santa Barbara area for the remainder of his life.
-Before his death in 1930 Smith designed some 80 homes in Santa Barbara County alone, and worked nationwide.
+Before his death in 1930, Smith designed some 80 homes in Santa Barbara County alone, and worked nationwide.

-In his time, George Washington Smith was one of the most popular architects in the United States, his homes appearing in leading architecture and interior design magazines.
-Smith is sometimes credited with being the "father" of the Spanish-Colonial Revival style in the United States, although he worked in other idioms as well.
+In his time, Smith was one of the most popular architects in the United States, his homes appearing in leading architecture and interior design magazines.
+He is sometimes credited with being the "father" of the Spanish-Colonial Revival style in the United States, although he worked in other idioms as well.
 Despite his popularity in his era, Smith is not widely recognized today, though his homes remain popular and several are on the National Register.